Pap Smear Plus (Colposcopy)

-All of our colposcopes are equipped with a 35mm camera to provide a permanent record of abnormal areas for follow-up & future evaluation.
+All of our colposcopes are equipped with a 35mm camera to provide a permanent record of abnormal areas for follow-up and future evaluation.

 At Born Clinic, a laser is used for the removal of dysplasias and other lesions of the cervix and vaginal wall.
-This modern, virtually painless technique is the “treament of choice” for such conditions and produces superior results involving a minimal amount of scarring.
+This modern, virtually painless technique is the “treatment of choice” for such conditions and produces superior results with a minimal amount of scarring.

 Laser Surgery (Precancerous lesions on cervix, genital warts, HPV)

 A laser beam is simply ordinary light coordinated into a single frequency and thereby made potent and controllable.
 Many different substances can be used to generate laser light.